prowler-cloud/prowler/docs/developer-guide/checks.md

 All the checks MUST fill the `report.region` with the following criteria:

-- If the audited resource is regional use the `region` attribute within the resource object.
+- If the audited resource is regional use the `region` (the name changes depending on the provider: `location` in Azure and GCP and `namespace` in K8s) attribute within the resource object.
 - If the audited resource is global use the `service_client.region` within the service client object.

 ### Resource ID, Name and ARN